SprayDriftModels/CDM/README.md

 ## Build on Linux with vcpkg

-If necessary, install C++ development tools and Git using the package management tool that comes with your Linux distribution.
+Install C++ development tools and Git using the package management tool that comes with your Linux distribution.
 On a Debian-based distribution, such as Ubuntu, use APT:

 ```
 sudo apt update